 Solid gold

-Solid gold is the most durable metal: it does not oxidize and lasts through time.
+Solid gold is the most durable metal: it does not oxidize and withstands the test of time.
 It requires little maintenance.

 To restore its shine, clean it with a soft cloth.
-As with all jewelry, avoid prolonged contact with chlorinated water and chemicals, and store it away from friction to preserve its polish.
+As with all jewellery, avoid prolonged contact with chlorinated water and chemicals, and store it away from friction to preserve its polish.

 Care